Categories

 Trace: Trace prioritises post-match highlights rather than live streaming.
 This approach is ideal for training and recruitment but doesn’t cater to fans wanting to watch matches live.

-A coach and player looking at video analysis in an office after a match.
+A coach and player are looking at video analysis in an office after a match.

 Football video analysis tools and features